fluxninja/aperture/docs/content/reference/policies/spec.md

 :::info Usage with Flux Meter

-[Flux Meter](/concepts/flux-meter.md) metrics can be queries using PromQL.
+[Flux Meter](/concepts/flux-meter.md) metrics can be queried using PromQL.
 Flux Meter defines histogram type of metrics in Prometheus.
 Therefore, one can refer to `flux_meter_sum`, `flux_meter_count` and `flux_meter_bucket`.
 The particular Flux Meter can be identified with the `flux_meter_name` label.
 There are